When using the internal ELB with Apache 2.4 and Tomcat integration, a "too long" error occurs

 Rewrite rules

-In this configuration, it is OK if the request is sent directly to tomcat using ProxyPass, so
+In this configuration, it's fine if ProxyPass sends the requests directly to Tomcat, so

 RewriteEngine on RewriteRule ^/(.*)$ ajp://internal-elb-xxxxxxxxxxxxxx.ap-northeast-1.elb.amazonaws.com:8009/$1 [P,L]